Skip to content

 Configuration & Extensibility

 Connector options (part of ConnectorSpec.properties): - iceberg.source – Selects discovery backend (glue, rest, filesystem).
-Defaults to glue for backward compatibility. - rest.signing-region, s3.region, rest.auth.type, rest.signing-name – control SigV4. - io-impl – override Iceberg IO implementation. - stats.ndv.* – enable NDV estimation (boolean), sample fraction (0−1], max Parquet files to scan. - header.<name> – send custom headers to the REST endpoint. - For iceberg.source=filesystem, the connector uri must point at a single Iceberg metadata JSON file. external.namespace and external.table-name remain optional logical-name overrides.
+Defaults to glue. - rest.signing-region, s3.region, rest.auth.type, rest.signing-name – control SigV4. - io-impl – override Iceberg IO implementation. - stats.ndv.* – enable NDV estimation (boolean), sample fraction (0−1], max Parquet files to scan. - header.<name> – send custom headers to the REST endpoint. - For iceberg.source=filesystem, the connector uri must point at a single Iceberg metadata JSON file. external.namespace and external.table-name remain optional logical-name overrides.

 To extend behavior: - Provide a custom NDV provider by plugging into GenericStatsEngine. - Wrap alternative auth schemes by implementing AuthProvider and mapping new auth.scheme values. - Add new planner logic by extending IcebergPlanner (for example to emit positional deletes).